YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    yottadbuser@paris:~/exDir$

 Take a backup of the part of the database that has changed (a "bytestream" backup).
-Note that
+Note:

 - The use of the -since=database qualifier to only backup those database blocks that have changed since the last backup of the entire database).